govau/design-system-site/content/components/form/fieldset.md

 ### Fieldset

-Fieldset is used to associate a number of form controls to a legend
+Fieldset is used to associate a number of related form fields as well as labels within a form.
+The legend provides an association and caption for the form fields in the fieldset.

-- Always wrap form elements inside a `<form>` tag.
-- When coupling input and labels, utilise the `for` and `id` relationship attributes.
-- The first element inside of a `<fieldset>` element must be a `<legend>`, a legend is used to describe the group of elements inside the fieldset.